 KRISTIN CELESTE SHROEGER

-This recipe features local produce from 9 Bean Rows Farm and Spring Hollow Farm and locally produced products from Food for Thought and Spring Hollow Farm.
+---- — This is a fast and festive, farm-to-table healthy summer salad.
+This recipe features local produce from 9 Bean Rows Farm, Birch Point Farm, Spring Hollow Farm, Miller’s Produce and locally produced products from Food for Thought and Black Star Farms.

-Kristin Celeste Shroeger of Traverse City is the recipe creator, photographer, dishwasher and blogger of The Intentional Minimalist, a website encouraging farm-to-table cooking with local, seasonal and sustainable produce.
+Kristin Celeste Shroeger of Traverse City is the recipe creator, photographer and dishwasher of The Intentional Minimalist, a website encouraging farm-to-table cooking with local, seasonal and sustainable produce.
 Visit www.theintentionalminimalist.com.